gkeais/435_exercises/visualizing_genes_exercise/.ipynb_checkpoints/visualizing_genes_tutorial-checkpoint.md

 List the number of variants for each part of the DptA gene.

-What is the reference allele of the first SNP in exon 1 of DptA.
+What is the reference allele of the first SNP in exon 1 of DptA?

-Read about the function and full name of each of these genes? (search for genes on http://flybase.org/).